mdavies1992/mdavies1992/README.md

 <h1 align="center">Hi there!👋, I'm Matt Davies</h1>
-<h3 align="center">I'm a passionate Full stack developer from the United Kingdom, currently residing in Japan</h3>
+<h3 align="center">I'm a passionate Full-stack developer from the United Kingdom, currently residing in Japan</h3>

-- 📖 Currently studying and working on improving my skills with Ruby on Rails, and looking into learning Python & Go for more back-end knowledge!
+- 📖 Currently studying and improving my skills with Ruby on Rails, and looking into learning Python & Go for more back-end knowledge!

 - 🔭 My Latest project was [God-Forge, a web app to generate divine entities for fantasy worlds and games.](https://god-forge-c331450ddfc0.herokuapp.com/)!
-Give it a look if you like TTRPGs, any feedback is welcoemd!
+Give it a look if you like TTRPGs, any feedback is welcomed!

 - 📫 Reach me on my e-mail here: **m.davies.work@gmail.com** or find me on LinkedIn, here: https://www.linkedin.com/in/matthew-c-davies